-8. Both coaches need to report the outcome of a varsity game on gameday to the commissioner or media director via text, call, or email so that they may be recorded and posted on the website.
+8. Both head coaches must report the outcome of a varsity game, including whether it ended in overtime or multiple overtime periods, on gameday to the commissioner or vice commissioner via text, call, or email so that they may be recorded and posted on the website.
 Both are required to report to help eliminate score discrepancies.
 Contact information for these individuals may be found at the beginning of this document.